Volunteer with us

 Analysis of the material removed from the emplacement showed a strong compatibility with existing soil on the site, confirming the likelihood that the bund structures had indeed been dozed into the gun pit.
 Evidence of foreign material, including brick and concrete block rubble of types not found on the site, suggested that some imported waste may have been dumped into the structure at some point in the past.

-The National Trust is indebted to the National Lottery Heritage Fund for its grant toward this three-year project and the generous local donors, without which the project could not have started.
-We would also like to thank our partners, Isle Heritage and Rhino Plant Hire for the generous contributions to the project.
-Finally, thanks go to our team of dedicated volunteers for their incredibly enthusiastic and diverse support to the project.
+We are indebted to the National Lottery Heritage Fund and the Trustees of the National Trust for their generous grants.
+We would also like to thank the generous local donors, our partner organisations and local schools and businesses for their contributions to the project.
+Finally, thanks to our team of dedicated volunteers for their incredibly enthusiastic and diverse support to the project.

 Back to Wanstone Rediscovered